-- 2. Enter a 0 or 1 on the dial pad to enable/disable the conference tone. - [0] = Disabled - [1] = Enabled - 3.
-Press HOLD to save the entry.
-A confirmation tone sounds.
+2. Enter a 0 or 1 on the dial pad to enable/disable the conference tone.

 Display stations continue to receive the CONFERENCE display regardless of the warning tone setting.

 Privacy is ensured on all communications in the system.
 If desired, the user may elect to disable the Barge In feature, thus allowing up to seven other stations to join existing CO Line conversations.